 What is your role at MK college?
 How long have you worked there?

 I’m an Employer Engagement Manager and have worked at MK College for three years.
 I am the first point of contact for employers when talking about digital technologies.
-With more employers joining our digital apprenticeships, and the launch of our new Institute of Technology (IoT) at Bletchley Park, it’s an exciting time to be part of the employer engagement team.
+With more employers joining our digital apprenticeships, and the launch of our new Institute of Technology (IoT) located on the original footprint of the heritage Bletchley Park site, it’s an exciting time to be part of the employer engagement team.

 How are you involved in the apprenticeships side of the college?